Grokepeer/Hermod/README.md

 Set, given a data-key, a table and some data will save the data paired to the key in the DB.
 If key is already in use in the table it will return a 209 code, 200 if the data was successfully written to the DB.

+##### Response codes:
+- 201 the new record was successfully created in the table
+- 200 the record was reset to a new content
+- 400 bad request
+- 404 table given not found
+- 405 set request on an existing record with an unauthenticated user (non-superuser)
+- 500 generic host error

 #### DEL
 ```
 del [data-key] from [tablename]
 ```

 Del, given the data-key and the tablename will delete, if the record existed already, a key and it's data.

+##### Response codes:
+- 200 the record was deletec
+- 400 bad request
+- 404 table or recordkey given not found
+- 405 delete request with an unauthenticated user (non-superuser)
+- 500 generic host error

 #### GETLEN
 ```